Vedangi1810/Jenkins/README.md

 Slide 8 - Flow Diagram I

-For audio and video, the pipeline extends the same core architecture.
-We first extract audio where needed, convert speech into text using speech recognition, detect the language, and then translate the transcript into the selected target language.
-Depending on the output type, the system can then generate subtitles, translated text, or translated media outputs.

-The key design decision here is that even though the input formats are different, they eventually converge into a common text translation pipeline.
-This makes the architecture more reusable, modular, and scalable.
+For audio and video, the initial ingestion steps are different, but once speech is converted into text using Whisper, both flows converge into a common translation pipeline.
+This shared pipeline handles language detection, translation, and output generation.
+Only the input preparation and final rendering differ—for example, audio produces translated speech, while video produces subtitles or dubbed video.

 Slide 9 - Flow Diagram II